 The monitoring network comprises a series of zones, i.e. locations where samples are taken and subsequently brought to the laboratory to be prepared and then measured to determine their level of radioactivity.
-More than 4,900 samples are taken each year on which around 28,800 radioactivity analyses are conducted.
+Up to 6,000 samples are taken each year on which around 30,000 radioactivity analyses are conducted.